Violence at holy Jerusalem site raises tension over holidays

 Israeli-Palestinian violence has surged over the last year, as the Israeli military has carried out near-nightly raids on Palestinian cities, towns and villages and as Palestinians have staged numerous attacks against Israelis.

 Akram reported from Gaza City, Gaza Strip.
-Associated Press writers Isabel DeBre and Ilan Ben Zion in Jerusalem contributed.
+Associated Press writer Ilan Ben Zion in Jerusalem contributed.

 Credit: AP